-Once again, the seminary where I was trained is showing it’s bad fruit in that they really don’t teach theology well, unless it is Dispensationalism, or church history well.
-(Not the fault of the historical theology department.
+Once again, the seminary where I was trained is showing it’s bad fruit.
+They really don’t teach theology well, unless it is Dispensationalism.
+(This is not the fault of the historical theology department.
 They do an excellent job, but are not given enough courses to make a long-term impact).

 Why does it matter?

-I know that many who do participate want more spiritual experiences.
-They feel the need to add something to our religion.
+The people who want Lent feel the need to add something to our religion.
 It’s part of our fallen human nature.
 But we are to walk by faith and not sight, trusting in God’s means for our spiritual growth.
 Remember that He who began a good work in us, will complete it on the day of Christ Jesus (Philippians 1:6).
 We must take this by faith that He will do so.
-Our adding to it, adds nothing to it but self righteousness.
+Our adding to it, adds nothing to it but our own self-righteousness.

 So how are we to work out our salvation?

 In the means that God has given us, through worship on the LORD’s Day, remaining under the preaching of God’s word, continue in prayer and fasting (when the Spirit leads, not when men lead), continue participating in communion and baptism, continuing on in the fellowship of the saints.
 These are the means God has given to us to grow spiritually.
 To say that these are not sufficient and to say that we need to add to these things, is to say that God’s ways are somehow deficient in their effectiveness.
 But the moment we do, we moved from the gospel of Christ, back to the very cause for the Protestant Reformation in the first place.
 Yet, we should soundly reject such practices because such are based on fleshly desires, not the words of Scripture.

 For more on this, read D.G.
 Hart’s blog, Playing with Lenten Fire.